reflectoring/reflectoring.github.io/content/blog/2021/2021-03-06-deploy-spring-boot-app-with-aws-cdk.md

 ---
-title: "Getting Started with AWS Java CDK"
+title: "Deploying a Spring Boot App with the AWS CDK"
 categories: ["Java", "AWS"]
 date: 2021-03-06T00:00:00
 modified: 2021-03-06T00:00:00
 authors: [tom]
 description: "From zero to deploying a Spring Boot app to the cloud with the AWS CDK."
 image: images/stock/0061-cloud-1200x628-branded.jpg
-url: getting-started-with-aws-cdk
+url: deploy-spring-boot-app-with-aws-cdk
-widgets: ["gyhdoca-ad", "stratospheric-ad"]
+widgets: ["simplify-form", "gyhdoca-ad", "stratospheric-ad"]
 ---

 In the article ["Getting Started with AWS CloudFormation"](/getting-started-with-aws-cloudformation), we have already played around a bit with AWS CloudFormation.
 We have deployed a network stack that provides the network infrastructure we need, and a service stack that deploys a Docker image with our Spring Boot application into that network.